Willy-JL/resource-embedder-py/README.md

 ## Use resources

-Make sure the exists, and extract it if it doesn't:
+Make sure the file exists, and extract it if it doesn't:

 ```python
 from resources import Resource